 Old Dragons include Emma Watson, Jack Whitehall, Hugh Laurie, Tom Hiddleston, and Metropolitan Police Commissioner, Cressida Dick.

 With its enviable riverside location, the Dragon is one of the UK’s largest prep schools – it has around 800 students.
 However, there are hints of a much smaller, family-friendly feel to this school: students take morning ‘Bun Breaks’, senior teachers are known as “Ma” followed by their surname, and a there’s a regular light-hearted podcast hosted by students.

-A former English teacher, Mrs Goldsmith says the “future is full of possibilities”, and she has a tough act to follow.
+A former English teacher, Mrs Goldsmith says the “future is full of possibilities”, and she had a tough act to follow.
 Dr Hyde-Dunn was a popular head who had a flair for innovation during his time at the school, when he successfully launched the Dragon QUEST Saturday enrichment programme and flexible boarding options.
-In a recent podcast where Dragons interviewed their incoming headteacher, ‘Ma Goldsmith’ comes across as very warm, approachable, and down to earth.
+In a podcast where Dragons interviewed their new headteacher, ‘Ma Goldsmith’ comes across as very warm, approachable, and down to earth.
 She talks about her love of the book Wonder, how much she admires Michelle Obama as “she champions the underdog”, and her plans to start sculling again thanks to the school’s riverside location.

 Mrs Goldsmith also describes herself as kind, empathetic, and ambitious, as well as a risk-taker.
 And, when asked by students what makes a happy school, she says: